symmetriccurve/Interview-questions/Reactjs Question.md

 ---

-### What happens if I do not specify any arguments to the useEffect how many times it is called ?
+### What happens if I do not specify any arguments to the useEffect how many times it is called ?, what happens if I pass empty array as an argument ?

+It will be called twice, both for before render and after render, if passed an empty array, will be triggered only once which is before the render

 ---

-### what happens if I pass empty array as an argument ?

----

-### If I have to do some house keeping on the component, where should I do on useEffect?

----

 ### How can we differentiate between prod and development environments ?

+using environment variables, which can be added to any repo using .env and setting them based on prod vs Developement

 ---